iver-wharf/iver-wharf.github.io/docs/prob/api-client/unexpected-api-client-read-error.md

 <!-- div:left-panel -->

 An unexpected error occurred when reading data using the Wharf API.

 <!-- panels:end -->

 ## Possible causes

-When does this problem occur?
+This might occur when failing to read a stored token or provider.

 ## Resolving it